Main Phone: (775) 328-3060

 The Evidence Section of the Washoe County Sheriff's Office is responsible for all evidence submitted for forensic science division examinations.
 Evidence is received from more than 80 law enforcement agencies.
-The Evidence Section receives blood and urine for toxicology, narcotics for drug analysis, weapons for firearms testing, and clothing for trace and serology examination.
-Evidence is also submitted for DNA testing, fingerprinting, toolmark testing and shoeprint comparison.
 Additionally, the Evidence Section is the main repository for all Divisions of the Washoe County Sheriff's Office.
 On average, the Evidence Section completes over 50,000 transactions each year, from receiving evidence to temporarily releasing evidence for examination and returning completed evidence to the submitting agency and retention records for the Sheriff's Office.

 Evidence must be submitted to the FSD through the Washoe County Sheriff's Office Evidence Section.
 It is the responsibility of the Evidence Section to ensure that all evidence is submitted correctly.